gscanlon21/notes/content/plants/pressed_flowers.md

     - Leave the flowers in the book, now pressed against the pages.
     - Doing this will help prevent mold growth.
 1. After 3-4 more weeks, the flowers should be dry enough to use.

+# How to Glue Flowers.
+1. Apply a thin layer of glue to the surface you're glueing your flowers to.
+1. Use tweezers to gently lay the flowers on top of the glue and press down.
+1. Wait for the first application to completely dry.
+About 24 hours.
+1. Optionally, apply a second layer of glue over the flowers to seal.
+1. Optionally, use blotting paper to cover the glued flowers until dry.